 Here we leave you their website to see the exhibitions and schedules.

 National Historical Museum (Museo Histórico Nacional)

 If you are really keen on Argentinian history, you must pay this place a visit.
 Here you will find art and objects related to the founding fathers of our country and the most important events in our history.

 You should visit this museum after a visit to picturesque San Telmo or before going to the market.

 We bring you the website of the museum so that you can have all the updated information before going.

 In Retiro, close to plaza San Martín and among many hotels, you will find this little museum in a neocolonial building.

 It is dedicated to a collection of colonial South American Art.
 The collection of silver crafted pieces and colonial paintings is outstanding and the building itself is very beautiful.

-Here we provide you with the website so you can check updated information, schedules and protocols in the new situation of COVID-19.
+Here we provide you with the website so you can check updated information.

 STILL WANT MORE?
 BONUS TRACK